Water Process Flow – More Than Just Gallons Per Minute

 There are a several variables that need to be considered when sizing a new UV disinfection system.
 One of the most obvious variables is the flow rate of the water through the system.
-However, there is more to a flow rate than just determining a `m³/hr’ value and plugging that number into a sizing equation.
+However, there is more to a flow rate than just determining a `gallons per minute’ value and plugging that number into a sizing equation.

 That is most certainly the case for UV system installations within industrial processes.
 For these applications several additional questions about the flow rate should be asked.
 This is especially true for UV systems that use medium pressure lamp technology.
 This type of UV lamp generates heat and this can have a direct impact on the production process.
 Ignoring the heat generated by these lamps can result in the UV system overheating.
 This will cause the UV system to shut down, which will stop the water treatment and reduce the availability of treated water for use in the production process or final product.
 In addition, inadequate heat dissipation can also lead to internal damage of the UV system itself.

 When a medium pressure UV system is being considered, the type of questions to be asked about flow rate should include:

 - Is the treated water used within a batch production process, with water required on-demand?
 Or is the water flow continuous while production takes place?

 - If the treated water is part of a batch process (shutting down between batches), how frequently does this happen and how long is flow stopped?

 - Is the water in an open or closed loop production process?

 If the facility has an open loop production process, where the flow is continuous, a flow rate of 2 gpm per kW of UV lamp power would be adequate for heat dissipation in the water treatment process line.
 For example, if a UV system outputs a total of 10 kW of power, then a minimum flow rate of 20 gpm (2 x 10kW) should be maintained in the open loop process at all times to avoid overheating of the UV system.